bevyengine/rfcs/rfcs/45-stageless.md

    // We cannot use a Vec + a `usize` index as the identifier,
    // as the identifier would not be stable when systems were removed, risking serious bugs
    systems: HashMap<SystemId, ConfiguredSystem>,
+   // Stores the fully initialized, efficient graph of ordering constraints
+   // for all systems in the schedule.
+   // All labels are converted to specific systems,
+   // and all if-needed ordering constraints are either
+   // solidified to strict ordering constraints or removed.
+   // `Graph` is a bikeshed-avoidance graph storage structure,
+   // the exact strategy should be benchmarked
+   ordering_constraints: Graph<SystemId>,
    // Label configuration must be stored at the schedule level,
    // rather than attached to specific label instances
    labels: HashMap<Box<dyn SystemLabel>, SystemConfig>,